cmecmetrics/Drought_Metrics/README.md

 #### Command line options
 The following options are used when running drought_metrics.py.
 If using the cmec interface, these changes should be made in Drought_Metrics/cmec_drought_metrics.sh.

-If the precipitation variable in the observation file is not call "pr", then the user should use `-obs_pr "<precip variable name>"`.
+**Precipitation variable not called "pr"**
+Use the flag `-obs_pr` to set the variable name.
+`python drought_metrics.py -obs_pr "precip variable name" <other options>`.

+**Different grids**
-If the observation grid is different from the model grid, the user should use the flag `-interpolation True` and provide a weightfile on the model grid using the flag `-wgt_path <path to model file>`.
+If the observation grid is different from the model grid, the observations must be interpolated to the model grid.
+The weightfile is a netCDF file that has the model grid.
+`python drought_metrics.py -interpolation True -wgt_path <path to model file> <other options>`.

 ### Models
 Monthly precipitation output should be in [CF-compliant](https://cfconventions.org/) netCDF files that conform to the standards for the CMIP6 project.
 Required dimensions are latitude, longitude, time, and precipitation flux "pr".
 The published analysis uses CMIP6 output.